| General | Trainees (students) | Trainers | Testing | Training days and resources | High school administration

 How do I assign marks for the Green Certificate program?

 Teachers should refer to the Green Certificate School Representative pages.
-Teachers also should refer to the Green Certificate Program brochure prepared by Alberta Education.
+Teachers also should refer to the Green Certificate Program Brochure prepared by Alberta Education.

 Do you have any materials that I can give to my Trainees who are considering participating in the program?

 Yes.
-We have a general training overview sheet that can be given to Trainees, as well as individual brochures for each program area that outline the contents of the program.
+We have a general training overview that can be given to Trainees, as well as individual brochures for each program area that outline the contents of the program.